pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ![Page titled 'Create a new resource type', displaying inputs for name and plural name, as well as email settings.](../assets/screens/resources-scheduling/resource-type.png "Create a new resource type")

 In order to create a new resource type, navigate to :navpath:Your organizer → :fa3-briefcase: Resources → Types:.
-Enter a "Name" for the resource.
+Enter a "Name" for the resource type.

 If you do not enter a "Plural name", then pretix will append an `s` to the "Name" for the plural.
 If the plural of your resource type's name is not formed by appending an `s` to the end, specify a "Plural name".
-For instance, if the name of your resource type is `person`, enter `people` in the "Plural name" field.
+For instance, if the name of your resource type is `Person`, enter `People` in the "Plural name" field.

 Select the "Mode" for your resource type.
 You can assign one user account to resources in ":fa3-user: Human" mode.
 You can assign multiple user accounts to a resource in ":fa3-cube: Thing or place" mode.
 It is not possible to change the mode after you have created the resource type.

-pretix will send the email under "Booking pending confirmation" to the email address associated with the individual resource whenever you assign the resource to a date. pretix will send the email under "Booking confirmed" to the email address associated with the individual resource whenever the recipient confirms a booking through the previous email.
-You set the email address for each resource individually.
+You can configure emails for "Booking pending confirmation" and for "Booking confirmed" on this page. pretix will send these emails to the email address of the account that manages these resources.
 See [managing individual resources](resources-and-scheduling.md#managing-individual-resources) for more information.

+Whenever you assign a resource that requires confirmation to a date, pretix will send out the "Booking pending confirmation" email.
+If the recipient confirms the booking through the previous email, then pretix will send the "Booking confirmed" email. pretix will also send the "Booking confirmed" email if you assign a resource that does not require confirmation to a date.

 Adapt the subject and message text of both emails to your liking.
 You should always include the placeholders `{url_available}` and `{url_unavailable}` in the "Booking pending confirmation" email message.
-You need these links to confirm or decline a booking.
+The person managing the resource needs these links to confirm or decline a booking.
 We also recommend using the other placeholders in your email message because they communicate relevant information.

 Click the :btn:Save: button.

 ### Managing properties

-Most resources are not interchangeable.
-They usually have one or multiple properties which vary from one to the next and which are relevant for booking.
+Most resources have one or multiple properties that vary from one to the next and that are relevant for booking.
+For instance, guides at a museum may speak different languages, be familiar with different exhibitions, or be proficient with different kinds of audiences.
 You can use pretix to keep track of these properties while scheduling dates.

 In order to edit properties on a resource type, navigate to :navpath:Your organizer → :fa3-briefcase: Resources → Types:.